jsmolka/blog/content/posts/base-milestone/index.md

 date: 2023-03-31
 type: post
 ---
 My mom loves to tell the story about picking me up from kindergarten.
-Its house and entrance were connected by a small stretch of pavement, and me walking it was an experience &mdash; an endless loop of a child running, falling and standing back up.
+Its house and entrance were connected by a small stretch of pavement, and me walking it was an experience --- an endless loop of a child running, falling and standing back up.
 It seemed like I didn't know how to move slowly.
 I lost this magical urge to move over time and when I graduated from university, I was an unfit chubby mess of a human being [^1].

 [^1]: A benefit of being almost two meters is that people don't realize that.